Welko/rtvis-webgpu-tutorial/README.md

 @group(0) @binding(4) var<uniform> u: Uniforms;
 ```

 In this shader, we will introduce **three entry points**.
 One (called `count`) will be responsible to go through each tree and accumulate values on the grid cells (such as tree count).
-The second one (called `max`) will be responsible to go through each grid cell and find the largest tree count.
+The second one (called `max`) will be responsible for going through each grid cell and finding the largest tree count.
 The third one (called `clear`) will reset the grid values and prepare it for the next pass (set all counts and the max value to zero).

 First, we add the `count` entry point, which is very similar to the `add` shader we wrote in Task 1.